The Question

-Inquiring minds have asked the question, albeit worded differently, for centuries and centuries.
-For a while, I asked the question but I don’t think I ever used actual words.
+Many inquiring minds have asked the same question I once had, however I never used actual words.
 Instead, I lived the question out loud.
-Some will admit they have wrestled with the question while others attempt to push it out of their minds and pretend they aren’t interested.
+Some admit they have wrestled with the question while others attempt to push it out of their minds and pretend they aren’t interested.

-Reading John 6:28-51, a crowd following Jesus boldly asked Him…the question.
+The crowd followed Jesus to the other side of the lake.
+When they found Him, they boldly asked Him the question.
 “What must we do to do the works God requires?”

 There must be something we do.
 God must surely require us to work to earn His favor.
 After all, it’s how this world operates.
 We work, we earn.
 Work produces money, trophies, promotions and pats on the back.